PleiadesBUW/PleiadesUserDocumentation/slurm/bestpractices.md

     * All issues are mitigated if your programs have some form of checkpointing to save intermediate states.
 In this case, use the normal partition as described above.

-### Coming from SGE
+### Coming from a different scheduler
-Previously, we used SGE to submit batch jobs.
-Since many concepts are similar between these kind of tools, you just have to look up the new tool names in many cases.
+Since many concepts are similar between different scheduler implementations, you just have to look up the new tool names in many cases.
 This [rosetta stone](https://slurm.schedmd.com/rosetta.pdf), provided by SchedMD is a good starting point.